 From these results, we conclude that LLMs like GPT-4 can achieve competitive compression rates when given appropriate meta-prompts, particularly in the case of semantic compression.
-However, further research is required to corroborate these results on a larger set of data.
+The potential applications of our findings include optimization of data storage and improved communication efficiency.
+The next steps for this research include investigating the role of fine-tuning LLMs specifically for compression tasks, exploring alternative prompting strategies to further improve compression performance, and examining the impact of larger training data sets on compression outcomes.